-In some cases, the performance of the aggregation models is analyzed in an open-loop manner by supplying the model with time-series data input from real measurements or simulated system responses [81].
-This approach implicitly assumes that the behavior of the aggregation models has negligible effect on the bulk system response.
-However, in cases where the aggregation model response is significant enough to impact the behavior of the bulk system, then the performance must be assessed in a closed-loop manner using an equivalent Transmission Network (TN) model.
-These two approaches are shown at the lower part of Fig. 5.
+In some cases, the performance of the aggregated models is analyzed in an open-loop manner by supplying the model with time-series data input from real measurements or simulated system responses [78].
+This approach implicitly assumes that the behavior of the aggregated models has negligible effect on the bulk system response.
+However, in cases where the aggregated model response is significant enough to impact the behavior of the bulk system, then the performance must be assessed in a closed-loop manner using an equivalent Transmission Network (TN) model.
+These two approaches are shown in the lower panel of Fig. 5.